tramitit/guides/en/poland/change_of_first_name_notification.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to change your name officially due to marriage, divorce, or personal choice.
-Update records, IDs, bank info, and more efficiently.
+description: Learn how to notify institutions about your name change due to marriage, divorce, or personal reasons.
+Follow the steps for a smooth transition.
 draft: false
-meta_title: 'Name Change Notification Process: How to Update Your Name Officially'
+meta_title: Guide to Official Name Change Notification Process
-title: 'Name Change Notification Process: How to Update Your Name Officially'
+title: Guide to Official Name Change Notification Process
 translationKey: poland-change_of_first_name_notification
 ---

 ## Description
 ### What is it?